 As I glanced around the circle in that visit, I was wondering what the residents were actually thinking.
 I'm sure they were fully aware that if they impart a good impression on the visitor, then ultimately the donors will be happy, which will mean that the NGO will continue to work in their area and they will receive some of the benefits.

-real customers.
+But I wonder how different those 'benefits' might look like, if these people in front of me were the real customers.
 I wonder if the project staff would focus on making sure that the tap is running to keep these customers happy, and not because a visitor from the UK is coming.

 Saturday, April 18, 2009